boltlabs-inc/libzkchannels/tezos-sandbox/tutorial_pt1_setup.md

-# Tezos Sandbox Setup Tutorial
+# Tezos Sandbox Setup Instructions

 # Introduction

 This tutorial is designed to walk you through how to set up a zero-knowledge channel (zkchannel) on tezos sandbox mode.
 In part 1 we will go over the installation and setup for the Tezos sandbox node.
-In part 2 we will establish and use a zkChannel.
+In [part 2](tutorial_pt2_zkchannels.md) we will establish and use a zkChannel.

 # Installing Tezos (dalpha-release)